 2. How Does EPAT Work?

-- The treatment utilizes a unique set of acoustic pressure waves that are delivered through the body and focused on the site of pain/injury with a special applicator.
-These pressure waves stimulate the metabolism, enhance blood circulation and accelerate the healing process.
+- The treatment utilizes a unique set of acoustic pressure waves that are delivered through the body and focused on the site of pain or injury.
+Using a special applicator, these pressure waves stimulate the metabolism, enhance blood circulation, and accelerate the healing process.

 3. How is the Treatment Performed?

 - Ultrasound gel is applied over the skin of the treatment area to enhance the transmission of the pressure waves.
 The pressure waves are applied using a special applicator tip.
 The tip is moved over the injured tissue using circular motions.